Asbestos - Frequently asked questions

-Tools used to remove bonded asbestos products such as asbestos cement sheeting must be non – powered or be a portable power tool incorporating dust suppression or dust extraction attachments designed to collect asbestos fibres.
-Further information on tools is available in part 9 of the Code of Practice for the Safe Removal of Asbestos 2nd edition [NOHSC: 2002(2005).
+Tools used to remove bonded asbestos products such as asbestos cement sheeting must be non–powered or be a portable power tool incorporating dust suppression or dust extraction attachments designed to collect asbestos fibres.

-Power tools can be used to cut metal fixings provided the cutting edge does not contact the asbestos containing material.
+Where non-powered tools are not sufficient to remove metal fixings, power tools can be used provided the cutting edge does not contact the asbestos containing material.

 Firstly, speak with the contractor who conducted the removal work if possible, explain the situation and ask if they can return to remove the fragments.
 If they refuse to do so, and the issue is minor, the most practical way forward is to collect the fragments as outlined below.
 If there is a significant amount of debris remaining, and the removal was conducted by a paid worker or contractor, you can report the concern to WorkSafe.

 After an asbestos removal job, WorkSafe recommends the asbestos removalist and client walk through the removal area together, so that both parties are satisfied the site is visually clear of asbestos containing material.